Docs: FAQ

 Is Skeema another online schema change tool?

 No. Skeema is a tool for managing schemas, and the workflow around how schema changes are requested, reviewed, and performed.
-It can be used as a “glue” layer between git and existing online schema change tools, or perhaps as part of a continuous integration / continuous deployment pipeline.
+Skeema does not implement its own method for online schema changes, but it can be configured to shell out to any external online schema change tool.
+It can be used as a “glue” layer between git and online schema change tools, or as part of a continuous integration / continuous deployment pipeline, among other possibilities.

 Skeema is designed to be a unified solution to the following common problems: